3 Digital Practices Every Ethical Brand Should Embrace

 It feels like the limelight surrounds brands 24/7 these days.
 Transparency has moved beyond a virtue into the territory of assets.
 Be aware that consumers may already know what’s happening.
 They could be waiting patiently for you to come forward with the truth.

-Every PR statement or update becomes a part of the brand’s digital story that should be told honestly.
-Transparency as a habit means sharing the full picture about what’s being done, how, and the possible outcomes.
+Every PR statement or update becomes part of the brand’s digital story, which should be told honestly.
+Transparency as a habit means sharing the full picture of what’s being done, how it’s being done, and the possible outcomes.

 This is especially needed when something goes wrong.
 Consider how reputational trust has been shaped in high-profile cases.
-When Oxbryta, a prescription medicine, was voluntarily withdrawn in 2024, all eyes were fixated on what’s coming next.
-With the Oxbryta lawsuit, public discussions were not limited to medical issues but also touched on corporate disclosure.
+When Oxbryta, a prescription medicine, was voluntarily withdrawn in 2024, all eyes were fixed on what was coming next.
+In the Oxbryta lawsuit, public discussions were not limited to medical issues; they also touched on corporate disclosure.

 This matters because, as TorHoerman Law shares, it was alleged that manufacturers failed to warn families and doctors about complications like brain swelling and liver injury.
 The delayed communication only amplified public distrust and legal exposure.